namespace-Pt/Adon/README.md

    ```bash
    torchrun --nproc_per_node=2 run.py UniCOIL base=NQ320k ++batch_size=5 ++fp32
    ```
    The model will be automatically evaluated at the end of each epoch.
 The model may converge after 1 or 2 epochs.
-The results should be similar to
+On NQ320k, the results should be similar to
    |MRR@10|MRR@100|Recall@1|Recall@10|Recall@100|
    |:-:|:-:|:-:|:-:|:-:|
    |0.717|0.721|0.625|0.880|0.955|